Meldiron/almost-kialo/README.md

 ## 🧑‍🚒 Administration

 1. Add trusted users to `mods` team.
 They can delete any discussion.

-## 🤔 Opened questions

-- Users (and mods) can update discussions.
-Not sure how to disallow that

 ## 🤖 Svelte Kit Generated Documentation